eno-lang/language-eno/README.md

 ## Embedded language support

-If you are using an embedded language inside your Eno documents, you can provide its language scope name(s) in language-eno's plugin settings to get syntax highlighting for your embedded language within multiline fields in Eno documents.
+If you are using an embedded language inside your Eno documents, you can provide its language scope name(s) in language-eno's plugin settings to get syntax highlighting for your embedded language within embeds in Eno documents.

 Also there's a setting to disable Atom's default behaviour of trailing whitespace removal for Eno documents, which is usually not wanted when markup languages like markdown are used.